Automatic Repair and Deadlock Detection for Parameterized Systems

 \section{Parameterized Model Checking of Disjunctive Systems}

-In this section, we adress research challenges \textbf{C1} and \textbf{C2}: after establishing that counter systems can be framed as well-structured transition systems (WSTS) (Sect.~\ref{sec:disj-wsts}), we introduce a parameterized model checking algorithm for disjunctive systems that suits our needs (Sect.~\ref{sec:MCalgo}), and finally show how the algorithm can be modified to also check for the reachability of deadlocked states (Sect.~\ref{sec:deadlock}).
-Full proofs for the lemmas and theorems in this section can be found in App.~\ref{app:proofs}.
+In this section, we address research challenges \textbf{C1} and \textbf{C2}: after establishing that counter systems can be framed as well-structured transition systems (WSTS) (Sect.~\ref{sec:disj-wsts}), we introduce a parameterized model checking algorithm for disjunctive systems that suits our needs (Sect.~\ref{sec:MCalgo}), and finally show how the algorithm can be modified to also check for the reachability of deadlocked states (Sect.~\ref{sec:deadlock}).
+Full proofs for the lemmas in this section can be found in Appendix~\ref{app:proofs}.